laravel/docs/homestead.md

 The available site types are: `apache`, `laravel` (the default), `proxy`, `silverstripe`, `statamic`, and `symfony2`.

+<a name="site-params"></a>
+#### Site Parameters

+Site parameters are how you can easily add `fastcgi_param` values to your site host configuration within Homestead.
+For example, we may add a `FOO` parameter with the value `BAR`:

+    sites:
+        - map: homestead.app
+          to: /home/vagrant/Code/Laravel/public
+          params:
+              - key: FOO
+                value: BAR

 <a name="configuring-cron-schedules"></a>
 ### Configuring Cron Schedules